icorei/Human_activityGS/pbs/README.md

 # _pbs_ folder

-This folder contains a pbs file to set up a job array in a computing cluster using the PBS program.
+This folder contains a pbs file to set up a job array in a computing cluster using the [Portable Batch System](https://en.wikipedia.org/wiki/Portable_Batch_System) software.
 This code allow parallel computation of the models for all species.
 Alternatively the models can be fitted sequentially by editing the R-scripts in the [/R] folder.

 ## Workflow for Katana HPC @ UNSW